-Goodyear's Supplier Code of Conduct includes the following provision with respect to conflict minerals:
+Goodyear's Supplier Code of Conduct, which was updated in 2021, includes the following provision with respect to conflict minerals:

-"Suppliers shall source minerals, derivatives of minerals, and other raw materials in a manner that respects human rights.
-Suppliers shall avoid directly or indirectly financing or benefiting armed groups in the Democratic Republic of Congo (DRC) and/or its adjoining countries.
-Suppliers are required, from time to time, to certify that all materials and products supplied to Goodyear either: i) do not contain tantalum, tin, tungsten or gold or ii) if they do contain those elements, Suppliers shall cooperate with Goodyear in determining the country of origin and the source (including the applicable smelter) and chain of custody of those elements."
+"Suppliers must source minerals, derivatives of minerals and other raw materials in compliance with applicable laws and regulations and in a manner that respects human rights.
+Suppliers must avoid directly or indirectly financing or benefiting armed groups in the Democratic Republic of Congo (DRC) and/or its adjoining countries.
+Suppliers are required, from time to time, (i) to certify that all materials and products supplied to Goodyear do not contain tantalum, tin, tungsten, gold or cobalt or (ii) if they do contain those elements, to cooperate with Goodyear to conduct appropriate due diligence, including determining the country of origin and the source (including the applicable smelter) and chain of custody of those elements."